 Our Community Partners

-The Nova Scotia Talent Trust recognizes the support of the Department of Communities, Culture and Heritage.
+The Nova Scotia Talent Trust recognizes the support of the Department of Communities, Culture, Tourism and Heritage.
 We thank the Department for their generous support of our 75th Anniversary year in 2019.
 We are pleased to work in partnership with the province to develop and promote our cultural resources for all Nova Scotians.

 The Nova Scotia Talent Trust recognizes the support of Arts Nova Scotia.
 We are pleased to work in partnership with the province to develop and promote our cultural resources for all Nova Scotians.